top of page

 Y-E-S.

 His heart pounded.
-“Can I bring you back?
+“Can I bring you back somehow?
+I want us to meet again.
 Please, tell me how.”

-At first, there was a long silence and no movement, then the planchette glided, spelling out the message: M-I-D-N-I-G-H-T. G-R-A-V-E.
+At first, there was a long silence and no movement, then the planchette glided rather quickly, spelling out the message: M-I-D-N-I-G-H-T. G-R-A-V-E.

-The board’s answer was an enigma, and it felt dangerous.
-Yet the thought of perhaps seeing and holding Emma again eclipsed any caution.
-He’d pay any price, endure any torment, for just one more moment with her.
+The board’s answer was an enigma, and it did feel dangerous and wrong.
+Yet the thought of perhaps seeing Emma again eclipsed any caution.
+He’d sadly pay any price, endure anything, for just one more moment with her.

 Rain began to lash hard against his windshield as he drove to the cemetery, the road ahead barely visible through the torrential downpour.
 He parked near the gate and trudged through the mud, clutching a flashlight and the small box of trinkets he’d brought—Emma’s favorite necklace, an old love letter, and a wilted rose.